 - Exposure to n-hexane can cause dizziness, nausea and headaches, while long-term exposure can lead to numbness, muscular atrophy, blurred vision and fatigue.

-The EPA notes that areas with natural gas development can have increased levels of volatile organic compounds (VOCs) and hazardous air pollutants (HAPs).
+- According to EPA, areas with natural gas development can have increased levels of volatile organic compounds (VOCs) and hazardous air pollutants (HAPs).
 The air quality impacts of these emissions vary based on local conditions, but they can be significant, even in rural areas.
 For example, wintertime ozone levels in excess of the nation’s health-based air quality standards have been recorded in parts of Wyoming and Utah, where natural gas and oil production are the only significant industrial activities.

 Other sources of air pollution related to fracking include engines and other combustion sources used throughout the industry.
 In 2009, a Southern Methodist University study estimated that the combined amounts of VOCs and nitrogen oxides (NOx) emissions from oil and natural gas production in the Barnett Shale of North Texas were comparable to amounts of those emissions from the roughly four million cars and trucks in the Dallas Fort-Worth metro area.
 The Barnett Shale is a geological formation underlying 5,000 square miles of Texas, including at least 17 counties, and the city of Forth Worth.

 Without rigorous pollution control measures, the problem of ozone pollution will worsen as the pace of oil and gas development surges across the country.
-The U.S Energy Information Administration projects that shale gas production will triple between 2009 and 2035, and that by 2035 shale gas will account for nearly 46% of domestic energy production.
+The U.S. Energy Information Administration projects that shale gas production will triple between 2009 and 2035, and that by 2035 shale gas will account for nearly 46% of domestic energy production.
 In some communities close to oil and gas development, there is inadequate ozone monitoring.
 People need to know whether the air they are breathing is safe.

 Ozone pollution also contributes to climate change.
 According to the Intergovernmental Panel on Climate Change (IPCC), ozone is the third-largest contributor to climate change after carbon dioxide and methane.